aseyq/trentomathr/README.md

 | Monday 13 | Session IV  |
 | Monday 20 | Session V  |

+# Resources
+* Running R from the browser : https://rdrr.io/snippets/

 ## Updates
 ### 19-Nov-2021
 I've added solutions for Excercise 2.
+I've added the website to run R code in browser.

 ### 09-Nov-2021
 I have added the solutions for Excercise 1.